Last Updated on

 After a relaxing afternoon, I highly recommend you take in the beauty of the centre of the city and go for an Xhiro.
-An Xhiro is a tradition where everyone comes out from their homes at around sunset and walks down the main boulevard/road.
+An Xhiro is a unique tradition to add to your Albania itinerary, where everyone comes out from their homes at around sunset and walks down the main boulevard/road.
 This is a way for people to catch up with each other.
 After a walk along the main boulevard, you should duck into a restaurant and enjoy a night of eating the best seafood!
 Saranda has amazing seafood which you need to try.
 In the centre, I recommend Anchor Bar and restaurant.
 They do great seafood!

 Day 3: Saranda

 It’s time to get up early and head to Butrint!
 Only a 20-30 minute bus ride from Saranda is the UNESCO site of Butrint.
-I recommend a quick trip to Ali Pasha’s castle before visiting the main site (more on that here).
+I recommend a quick trip to Ali Pasha’s castle before visiting the main site.
 After exploring the UNESCO site for a couple of hours it’s time to relax in what’s called the ‘gem of the Albanian Riviera’ Ksamil.

-Did you know that Albania does incredible Italian food?
+Did you know that south Albania does incredible Italian food?
 Tonight, you should see for yourself!
-There are a few great restaurants that I recommend getting a taste of Italian.
-Italian Mattarello pizzeria, Maria Magdalena and A Casa Mia do DELICIOUS Italian food in Saranda.
+There are a few great restaurants where I recommend getting a taste of Italian food: Italian Mattarello pizzeria, Maria Magdalena and A Casa Mia do DELICIOUS Italian food in Saranda.

 Day 4: Saranda